Fretuks/BruteForce/docs/README.md

 * candidate generation (charset iteration)
 * dictionary mutation techniques

 **Important:** Those scripts are for educational analysis only. **Do not** run them against remote systems you do not own or have explicit permission to test.
-If you must test an HTTP endpoint on your own server, use one of the responsible test patterns described below.

 ---